 If you don’t already have life insurance and retirement accounts set up, get them started as soon as possible to protect your future and the future for your children.
 Contact a financial planner and an estate planning attorney and begin working on documents such as your will and powers of attorney.

 Estate planning is not a fun part of life, but it’s something that must be done to give your family the most secure direction in the event that you pass away.
 It’s an even more important task as a newly divorced person, as you no longer have a spouse to rely on to manage your affairs and care for your children in the event of a tragedy.

 Experienced Post-Divorce Estate Planning in Montgomery County, MD

 The attorneys at Wise Family Law Division in Rockville, Maryland, have decades of experience guiding couples through the divorce and post-divorce process.
-Our partners at Altman & Associates are skilled, knowledgeable estate planning attorneys who have assisted countless individuals through the estate planning process.
+We can also recommend other resources who have assisted countless individuals through the estate planning process.

-Don’t leave your affairs to chance – Call our team today for your divorce and estate planning consultation.
+Don’t leave your affairs to chance – Call our team today for your a consultation.